 This homemade pepper jalapeño liqueur using Everclear® is fantastic!
 The pepper and jalapeño infusion is subtle and perfect for fun brunch cocktails like the ever popular bloody mary.
-If you’re looking for game day recipes, this is the perfect drink.

 One of my favorite trends in mixology right now is the creation of unique liqueurs by bartenders.
 I wish, back when I was a bartender, I had been half as creative as they are.
 I tended to stick with plain old gin/vodka/etc. and didn’t spend too much time “concocting”.
 Not to worry – I’m making up for it now!